icopy-site/awesome-cn/docs/awesome/awesome-swift.md

 * [Apphud](https://github.com/apphud/ApphudSDK) - Lightweight library to easily handle auto-renewable subscriptions with no backend required.
 * [AppReview](https://github.com/mezhevikin/AppReview) - A tiny library to request review on the AppStore via SKStoreReviewController.
+* [Flare](https://github.com/space-code/flare) - A framework that simplifies working with in-app purchases on iOS, macOS, tvOS, and watchOS, with full support for both StoreKit 1 and StoreKit 2.
 * [InAppPurchase](https://github.com/jinSasaki/InAppPurchase) - A Simple, Lightweight and Safe framework for In App Purchase.
 * [merchantkit](https://github.com/benjaminmayo/merchantkit) - A modern In-App Purchases management framework for iOS.
 * [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) - Lightweight In App Purchases framework.